 The firm believes that individuals need to be able to make big decisions in 5-10 minutes.
 Having taken inspiration from Jon Braddock, founder and CEO of My Life & Wishes who believes that going on gut instinct has helped him move rapidly when he sees an opportunity, the firm believes entrepreneurs must start doing the same in order to become more decisive.

 “In business opportunities can evade us incredibly quickly, entrepreneurs need to act fast and decisively in order to get ahead of the competition.
-A failure to do so can often result in a failure to succeed ” argues Isaac Jackson, managing director of etc JetWave International.
+A failure to do so can often result in a failure to succeed ” argues Isaac Jackson, CEO of JetWave International.

 Furthermore, the JetWave International believe that in order to achieve a higher level of decisiveness individuals must not look back once a decision has been made.
 They urge their staff and contractors to evaluate the best and worst case scenarios before making decisions and then don’t look back.
 In doing so, it will encourage a mindset of ‘sink’ or ‘swim’; entrepreneurs must do what they have to to see their decision through, win or lose.